 A business owner may come up with a business or product idea, and they may need to outsource part of the processes to someone else in order to carry it through.
 Without any agreement or protection, revealing business ideas—from logo ideas to business strategies and everything in between—to someone else could put them at risk.
 The best way to protect their investment, future, and ideas is to have them signed a confidentiality and non disclosure agreement.

 A confidentiality and non disclosure agreement is a contract through which the parties agree not to disclose information expressed in the agreement.
 An NDA creates a confidential relationship between the parties to protect any type of confidential and proprietary information or trade secrets.
 As such, an NDA protects non-public business information.
 This contract creates a legal obligation to privacy and compels those who agree to keep any specified information top-secret or secured.

 NDAs are fairly common in many business settings, as they offer one of the most surefire ways to protect trade secrets and other confidential information meant to be kept under wraps.
 Information commonly protected by NDAs might include schematics for a new product, client information, sales and marketing plans, or a unique manufacturing process.
-Using a nondisclosure agreement means your secrets will stay underground, and if not, you’ll have legal recourse and might even be able to sue for damages.
+Using a nondisclosure agreement means business secrets will stay secret; if not, a party may have legal recourse and might be able to sue for damages.